Singer Mary Wilson Kept The Supremes Legacy Alive

 Early last year, before we all knew the impact of COVID-19, I ventured to NYC to see the Broadway play, “Aint Too Proud.”
 The life and times of the iconic Motown men’s group, The Temptations.
-Today, I’m exploring legendary Singer Mary Wilson, how she kept The Supremes legacy alive for over 60 years.
+Today, I’m exploring legendary Singer Mary Wilson and how she kept The Supremes’ legacy alive for over 60 years.

 Berry had an eye for image and an ear for hit singles.
 Did you know about Maxine Powell?
 Ms. Powell, the Artistic Development Director, was hired to provide etiquette and refinement lessons to the rising stars on and off camera.

-The ’60s was a time when my people garnered the confidence to identify with James Brown’s anthem, “Say It Loud, I’m Black, & I’m Proud.”
+In the ’60s, my people gained the confidence to identify with James Brown’s anthem, “Say It Loud, I’m Black, & I’m Proud.”

-As African American girls growing up during the cultural revolution of the ’60s, we welcomed the rhythm and finger-popping sound of Motown and the poise and elegance of The Supremes.
+As African American girls growing up during the cultural revolution of the ’60s, we welcomed Motown’s rhythm and finger-popping sound and The Supremes’ poise and elegance.

-The most devout believer in their original dream of The Supremes, Mary Wilson, was born March 6, 1944, in Greenville, Mississippi.
+Mary Wilson, the most devout believer in their original dream of The Supremes, was born March 6, 1944, in Greenville, Mississippi.
 Mary died in her sleep at her home in Henderson, Nevada, from hypertensive atherosclerotic cardiovascular disease.

 The Detroit teenagers formed a Primettes group, which got Motown owner Berry Gordy’s attention.
 The original members were Diana Ross, Barbara McGlown, Mary Wilson, and Florence Ballard.